 B. Inter-port competition within a multi-port gateway region

-When ports in the same gateway region do not fall under the same national government, government policies can impact the conditions and level of competition among sub-groups (e.g. Dutch ports against Belgian ports or the port of Singapore agains Malaysian ports).
+When ports in the same gateway region do not fall under the same national government, government policies can impact the conditions and level of competition among sub-groups (e.g. Dutch ports against Belgian ports or the port of Singapore against Malaysian ports).
 Regional authorities often aim to secure complementary product-market developments in neighboring (rival) ports of the same port region.
-As such regional authorities try to provide a framework in which each seaport can manage its port-specific advantages, while at the same time encouraging cooperation.
+They therefore try to provide a framework in which each seaport can manage its port-specific advantages, while at the same time encouraging cooperation.